-Top 10 Product Management and Product Marketing Books
+Recommended Product Management and Product Marketing Books

-Priceless, The Myth of Fair Value (and How to Take Advantage of it)
+Priceless: The Myth of Fair Value (and How to Take Advantage of it)

 William Poundstone reveals the hidden psychology of how we react to pricing.
 It’s packed with interesting experiments, pricing tricks and tactics – all good stuff to have in your kit-bag if you work on pricing.

-The Innovators Dilemma: When New Technologies Cause Great Firms to Fail
+The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail

 Prof Clayton M. Christenson provides an excellent review of the factors that led to high attrition in technology industries and highlights the lessons businesses should learn.

-Predictably Irrational - the hidden forces that shape our decisions
+Predictably Irrational: The hidden forces that shape our decisions

 Crossing the Chasm